jsdhami/SaumyaQuake/README.md

 ## What do you hope to achieve?

-We hope our project may create a great impact on innovation, creativity, critical thinking, data visualization, and inspiration among the new generation, students, and researchers about the lunar surface and Moonquakes.
-This helps create an interest in learning more about space and science, fostering curiosity and exploration.
-The app also addresses the challenge of visualizing different seismic activities on the lunar surface in 3D.
+"Our project is a catalyst for innovation, igniting the flames of creativity and critical thinking.
+Through captivating data visualization, we aim to inspire the next generation of students and researchers to embark on a journey of lunar discovery, unveiling the mysteries of the Moon's surface and the enigmatic Moonquakes.
+Our app serves as a gateway to the cosmos, cultivating curiosity and nurturing the spirit of exploration.
+Moreover, it conquers the challenge of rendering lunar seismic activities in breathtaking 3D, making the lunar landscape come alive before your eyes."

 ## Tools Used To Develop the Project